EVERYTHING YOU NEED TO KNOW ABOUT DRIVING IN SOUTH AFRICA

 Otherwise, you need a translation of your licence by an authorised person.
-Even though we satisfy the criteria with our Australian Driver’s Licences, we also made sure we had our International Driver’s Licences before leaving Australia … just to be on the safe side.
-We’ll likely need it when travelling in other parts of Africa.
+Even though we satisfy the criteria with our Australian Driver’s Licences, we also made sure we had International Driver’s Licences before leaving Australia.
+Again, just to be on the safe side.

 For more information, you can read the South Africa Foreign Driving Licences regulations here.

-There are plenty of direction signs in South Africa and most are similar to those found around the world.
+There are lots of direction signs in South Africa and most are similar to those found around the world.
 To familiarise yourself with the traffic signs go to: https://www.arrivealive.mobi/traffic-signs-of-south-africa

-A few that we came across that we weren’t familiar with were:
+A few we came across that we weren’t familiar with were:

 - Stop your vehicle